This is why you may not have any water or low pressure in Sheffield today

 Why do I not have water in Sheffield today?

-According to updates from Yorkshire Water, a few different places in Sheffield are experiencing either no running water, or low water pressure.
+According to updates from Yorkshire Water, a few different places in Sheffield have been experiencing either no running water, or low water pressure, throughout this week.

-These appear to be due to either a burst water pipe – which the company says it is currently repairing – or essential work on the water supply.
+These appear to be due to either a burst water pipe – which the company now says it has repaired – or essential work on the water supply.

 Read More